Hwankor/today-i-learned/README.md

 ### 🗓️ Jan 18, 2026
 I am incredibly excited to start the Full-stack Development course and take my first official step!
 With only two weeks left until February 4th, I am staying focused.
 As I mentioned before, I am consistently learning new technical vocabulary every day to build a solid foundation.
 I can't wait to dive into actual coding soon!

+### 🗓️ Jan 23, 2026
+Today, I focused on understanding the essential structure of an HTML document and how to manage external resources effectively.

+## 📚 Learning Summary
+* **Metadata** & Encoding : I explored how <meta charset="UTF-8"> prevents character set issues, which is crucial for building accessible global applications.
+* **Linking Resources** : I practiced using the <link> element to integrate external stylesheets, Google Fonts, and favicons, improving both the design and performance (via preconnect) of the site.

 ## 📚 Vocabulary I Learned Today

 ### 2026-Jan-14th

 * **Repository**: A storage space for my projects.
 * **Commit**: A way to save my progress with a descriptive message.
 * **Readability**: Making code and documents easy for others to read.